vitadisplays/puppet-oxid/README.markdown

 ### Zend Guard
 The class oxid::php::zendguardloader will setup PHP with Zend Guard.
 This class is configured with the zend repository by default.
-At the moment

 ## Oxid Setup
 The class oxid setups a oxid shop.
 Requires an Apache instance, a PHP installation and a MySQL server instance to work.